friendly/DDAR/README.md

 This page has been designed to set up the scaffolding for the site and dynamically add nav items and page content.

-The index.php page will also remember what page the user was on.
-For instance, if the user hits the reload button on a particular page, the index.php will load that page (i.e. /#home, will load the home page).
-The way it does this is by adding a url fragment to the url (i.e. #home).
-There is a hard coded list of valid page fragments in scripts/main.js file that will also need to be updated.

 ### Chapter pages ###

 `/pages/chapters/*.html`